Naturalistic plantings at the Denver Botanic Gardens

 VERTICAL LINES ATTRACT THE EYE

-Vertical elements help to break up the view and lead the eye around the garden.
+While horizontal lines create stability, vertical lines help to break up the view and lead the eye around the garden.
 According to Preston, they also help unify a design and ‘contain’ the exuberance of naturalistic plantings.
-Vertical elements can be massed trees, hedges, architecture or art.
-They can even be functional features like lamp post lights.
+Massed trees, hedges, architecture or art can serve as great vertical elements.
+And so can functional features like lamp post lights.

 Below, a section of Washington, DC’s Federal Reserve Board Garden designed by Oehme van Sweden exhibiting strong verticals and the aforementioned long lines.